These copywriting tips will help you develop one of the most valuable skills in the world… The ability to turn words into money.

 By Sean Goldsmith and Craig Ballantyne

-For example, the real estate agent that can create an intriguing listing, attract prospects to an open house, and describe the home in the most appealing manner will make the most sales, earn a higher income, and have a greater chance of retiring rich.
+For example, the real estate agent who can create an intriguing listing, attract prospects to an open house, and describe the home in the most appealing manner will make the most sales, earn a higher income, and have a greater chance of retiring rich.

 Salesmanship is persuasion through words.

-In the publishing world, we call this copywriting, or “salesmanship in print.”
+In the publishing world, we call this copywriting or “salesmanship in print.”

 It’s one of the greatest skills a writer can possess.
+It’s what at Early To Rise we like to call a “high income skill.”

 Now let’s be clear about something.
 What I’m about to say might make you squirm, but it’s the pure, unadulterated truth, and once you accept it, you can use your words to move the masses (like Martin Luther King, Jr. and JFK did in their legendary speeches) or to make mountains of money (like legendary copywriters).